flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 It is also possible to click on the MCDU screen items themselves to actually click the corresponding LSK (Line Select Key).

 Changes done in the MCDU Web Interface will be reflected immediately in the cockpit and vice versa.
 Any change in the cockpit will be immediately shown in the MCDU Web Interface.

+If you want only the MCDU display to be shown then tap on the top-most part of the MCDU display.
+To return to full MCDU view tap anywhere on the display.

+If you want to start with only the MCDU display then add "/fullscreen" to the url.

 ## Windows Firewall